breuleux/ovld/README.md

 assert mul([1, 2], [3, 4]) == [3, 8]
 ```

 A `variant` of a function is a copy which inherits all of the original's implementations but may define new ones.
 And because `self` is bound to the function that's called at the top level, the implementations for `list`, `tuple` and `dict` will bind `self` to `add` or `mul` depending on which one was called.
+You may also call `self.super(*args)` to invoke the parent implementation for that type.

 ## State